 Preparing for Single Touch Payroll Phase 2: Reporting termination reasons

-With Single Touch Payroll Phase 2 on the horizon this year for Australia, the KeyPay team has been proactively thinking about what changes can be made in the platform now to prepare, and benefit users across other regions in the process.
+With Single Touch Payroll Phase 2 on the horizon for Australia on 1 January 2022, the KeyPay team has been proactively thinking about what changes can be made in the platform now to prepare, and benefit users across other regions in the process.

 One of the requirements of STP Phase 2 will be to start reporting termination reasons via STP.
 We’ve highlighted this as a useful feature for our users not only in Australia but in New Zealand and Singapore too because it will provide more transparency in an easier manner to assess reasons for turnover in the business.